bradyhouse/house/fiddles/aws/route53/route53-weighted-routing-policy-lab.md

 ### Review Questions

+1. What is Weighted Routing Policy?
+How does it work?
-1. What is an example scenario where you might employ a Weighted Routing Policy?
+2. What is an example scenario where you might employ a Weighted Routing Policy?

 ### Answers

+1. Weighted Routing Policies let you split your traffic based on different weight assignments.
+For example, you can set 10% of your traffic to go to US-EAST-1 and 90% to go to US-WEST-1.
-1. A/B Testing
+2. A/B Testing

 ##